nerovalerius/hbd_estimation_cnn/README.md

 Monsters and humans should be differentiated.

 ## Abstract:
-Human Body Dimensions (HBD) Estimation using images becomes increasingly important.
-Datasets consisting of 2d images of humanoids have been successfully generated and then used for training such networks.
-However, those images all have a single coloured grey background.
-The HBD estimation of such images generates very good results, but what if an artificial background is introduced into the dataset and the humans are visually not easily separable?
-In this work, we introduce random coloured backgrounds as well as textured backgrounds into an existing dataset of humanoids.
-We create and train a modified network architecture and then calculated the HBDs.
-Our modified network achieved far better results (~ 50% improvement) as in the original paper, even with the texture and background dataset.
+ Human Body Dimension (HBD) Estimation using images becomes increasingly important.
+Datasets consisting of images of synthetically created human body meshes have been successfully used for training convolutional neural networks (CNN) to estimate HBDs.
+However, those images all have a uniform grey background which is rather improbable in practical application.
+But adding an artificial background to the image might make it harder to clearly identify the human shape.
+In this work, we introduce uniformly colored and textured background into an existing dataset of images of human body meshes.
+We develop and train an existing network architecture and then let it predict the HBDs.
+Our modified network achieved better results (∼50% less relative percentage error) than those reported in the original work we focused on.
+And it even accomplish remarkable results with different backgrounds.

 ## our semester paper
 [LINK](https://github.com/nerovalerius/humanoids_cnn/blob/main/human_shape_classification_w_backgrounds.pdf)